Dartmouth-Data-Analytics-Core/DAC-RNAseq-pipeline/README.md

-# Dartmouth RNA-seq data analysis pipeline
+# Dartmouth Data Analytics Core, RNA-seq data analysis pipeline

-## Made availbale by Data Analytics Core (DAC) of the Center for Quantitative Biology, Geisel School of Medicine at Dartmouth
+Made availbale by Data Analytics Core (DAC) of the Center for Quantitative Biology, Geisel School of Medicine at Dartmouth

 Pipeline for efficient pre-processing and comprehensive quality control of RNA-seq data